How was your holiday?

 Right now, I’m sitting outside on my deck, writing to you by hand.
 From time to time, my eyes lift to the pohutukawa trees that hold pockets of sea in their arms, or to the cypress that lifts its long finger to the sky.
 The chirping of birds mingles with the laughter of children playing.
 A breeze shivers the leaves of the lemon trees.

 For me, this summer has coincided with plenty of time off-screen.
 Coming back to town and the computer, I find the screen presents a challenge and makes me wonder how I can maintain the fresh perspectives that opened up while I was away in nature.

 I’ve made a resolution: to exchange screen time for ‘green time’—being with nature— this year.
 I will consciously increase my time on the earth, with bare feet when possible, and I will continue to practise the rich and wonderful ways I’m learning to stay connected with the earth, the trees, the waters and the air.

 I wish you well with bringing the gifts of summer into your life, and creating more breathing space and wellness.

 ‘The world is full of magic things, patiently waiting for our senses to grow sharper.’

-P.S.
-Would you like to learn more about rich and wonderful ways to build earth connection?
-Click here to find out about my new Sacred Earth course, which begins on February 14.
+Would you like to learn more about the wellbeing of earth connection?
+Click here to find out about my new Sacred Earth course, which begins on February 9.

 This post is an excerpt from the Seasons Newsletter.
 To receive the newsletter by email, you may sign up on the Home Page of this website and receive a free audio gift.